TalhaAksoy/My-Notes/how_to_change_primary_gpu_fedora.md

 !!!
 If you have not encountered any problems, after restarting your computer, you should see your video card in the gpu section after typing "screenfetch" (you need to download the package first) in the computer's about app or terminal. !!!

+!!!
+If you use Wayland gnome you change this option => sudo /etc/gdm/custom.conf > WaylandEnable=False !!!

 ---

 (TR)